bichitra-linux/ecommerce-payloadcms/README.md

-# Payload E-Commerce Template
+# E-Commerce Template

-USE NPM ONLY
+# USE NPM ONLY

-This is the official [Payload E-Commerce Template](https://github.com/payloadcms/payload/blob/main/templates/ecommerce).
+This is a [E-Commerce Template](https://github.com/payloadcms/payload/blob/main/templates/ecommerce).
 Use it to power e-commerce businesses and online stores of all sizes.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.

 This template is right for you if you are selling: